 General Operating Expenses

-There are a range of operating expenses you incur on a daily basis, which vary considerably based on the nature of the business.
-However, as long as the expenses relate to your business earning an assessable income, you may be able to claim a deduction on them.
+There is a range of operating expenses you incur on a daily basis, which vary considerably based on the nature of the business.
+However, as long as the expenses related to your business earning an assessable income, you may be able to claim a deduction on them.

 Some of the most common operating expenses you may be able to claim, include: